Vence Tourism Gems: The Post Impressionism Trail

 Scattered throughout Saint Paul de Vence are the most gorgeous little boutique shops, a great selection of restaurants, chic cafes and lots of art galleries.

-Make sure you do not miss the Maeght Foundation.
-The museum is privately owned and it is amazing!
-It has the best collection of modern art including artworks of Kandinsky, Chagall, Matisse, Bonnard, Giacometti, Miró, Braque, Dufy and many more!
-The sculpture gardens are wonderful and offer the most incredible views!
+Make sure you do not miss the amazing Maeght Foundation!
+Although this is a private museum, it owns a superb, world class collection of modern art.
+It houses artworks of the greatest 20th century artists such as Kandinsky, Chagall, Matisse, Bonnard, Giacometti, Miró, Braque, Dufy and many more!
+The sculpture gardens are wonderful and offer the most incredible views of the surrounding region!